jmreddig/jmreddig.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Jennifer Reddig, a doctoral student at [Georgia Institute of Technology](https://www.gatech.edu/).
 I'm a graduate Research Assistant with the [Teachable AI Lab](https://tail.cc.gatech.edu/) under Dr. Chris MacLellan.
+My Bachelor's degree is in Mathematics Education and my Master's degree is in Computer Science.
 I'm also a MathStreamer with [Carnegie Learning](https://www.carnegielearning.com/solutions/math/mathstream/), making engaging math instructional videos.

 I've been a math and computer science middle and high school teacher, a software engineer, and now a graduate student.
 I'm passionate about computer science education, accessible education technologies, and using AI to support teachers.